New trial ordered for men charged as teens in 1985 death

 HARTFORD, Conn.
-(AP) - The Connecticut Supreme Court has ordered new trials for two men who were convicted more than three decades ago in the stabbing and beating death of a 65-year-old man.
+(AP) - The Connecticut Supreme Court ordered new trials Friday for two men convicted more than three decades ago in the stabbing and beating death of a 65-year-old man.

-The court found that Ralph “Ricky” Birch and Shawn Henning were convicted based in part on false testimony about blood stains on a towel that later were proven not to be blood.
+The felony murder convictions of Ralph “Ricky” Birch and Shawn Henning in the Dec.
+1, 1985, slaying of 65-year-old Everett Carr, of New Milford, were based in part on false testimony about blood stains on a towel that later were proven not to be blood, the court ruled.

-The men were teenagers when they were charged two years after the crime.
-Birch has been serving a 55-year sentence for felony murder and Henning 50 years.
+Birch has served more than 30 years of a 55-year sentence for felony murder, Henning, who was 17 when the crime occurred, was granted probation just last year under new rules for teenage offenders.

+“It’s horrible this even happened to them,” said Andrew O’Shea, Birch’s attorney.
+“But we can’t change that.
+All we can do is try to make the best of it and clear their name.
+They did not kill Everett Carr, and they’ve been desperate to show the world that.”

+It was not clear Friday whether the state would attempt to retry the men.
+Messages seeking comment were left Friday with the prosecutor’s office.

-Sixty-five-year-old Everett Carr, of New Milford, was killed Dec.
-1, 1985.
-He had been stabbed 27 times, had his throat cut and suffered seven blows to the head.
+Despite an extremely bloody crime scene, O’Shea said, no DNA evidence was ever found linking the pair to Carr, who had been stabbed 27 times, had his throat cut and suffered seven blows to the head.
+Despite being identified as suspects shortly after the crime, no blood was found on their clothes or in their car.

-Supporters say no evidence was ever found linking Birch and Henning to Carr.
+During their trials, prosecutors presented evidence from forensic expert Henry Lee, who would later gain fame as a witness in the O.J.
+Simpson murder case, that it was possible for the assailants to avoid getting much blood on them.

+Lee also testified that a towel, which later was suggested could have been touched by the killers while cleaning up, was found in a bathroom near the crime the scene with stains consistent with blood.
+But later tests showed it was not blood.

 Copyright © 2019 The Washington Times, LLC.